xsy99140636/Xget/README.en.md

 print("Model and tokenizer loaded successfully!")

-# You can now use tokenizer and model
+# You can now use the tokenizer and model
 # For example:
 # new_user_input_ids = tokenizer.encode("Hello, how are you?", return_tensors='pt')
 # chat_history_ids = model.generate(new_user_input_ids, max_length=1000, pad_token_id=tokenizer.eos_token_id)